45th Infantry Division (United States): France and Germany

 The 45th Infantry Division participated in its fourth amphibious assault landing during Operation Dragoon on 15 August 1944, at St. Maxime, in Southern France.
 The 45th Infantry Division landed its 157th and 180th regimental combat teams and captured the heights of the Chaines de Mar before meeting with the 1st Special Service Force.
 The German Army, reeling from the Battle of Normandy, in which it had suffered a major defeat, pulled back after a short fight, part of an overall German withdrawal to the east following the landings.
 Soldiers of the 45th Infantry Division engaged the dispersed forces of German Army Group G, suffering very few casualties.
 The U.S. Seventh Army, along with Free French forces, were able to advance north quickly.
 By 12 September, the Seventh Army linked up with Lieutenant General George S. Patton's U.S. Third Army, advancing from Normandy, joining the two forces at Dijon.
 Against slight opposition, it spearheaded the drive for the Belfort Gap.
 The 45th Infantry Division took the strongly defended city of Epinal on 24 September.
-The division was then reassigned to V Corps, under the command of Major General Leonard T. Gerow, for its next advance.
 On 30 September the division crossed the Moselle River and entered the western foothills of the Vosges, taking Rambervillers.
 It would remain in the area for a month waiting for other units to catch up before crossing the Mortagne River on 23 October.
 The division remained on the line with the U.S. 6th Army Group the southernmost of three army groups advancing through France.